 Ari Tison is an award-winning Author and poet for children, young adults, & adults.

 Ari is a Bribri (Indigenous Costa Rican) American and African descended poet and the author of forthcoming YA hybrid poetry & prose novel Saints of the Household (2023) and another YA (2024) with FSG/Macmillan.
-She is also forthcoming in various anthologies including Our Shadows Have Claws a Latine YA anthology (2022) with Algonquin Young Readers.
+She is a contributor in Our Shadows Have Claws a YA folklore and horror Latine anthology with Algonquin Young Readers and forthcoming in ReLit Anthology of classic retellings with a Latine lens with Harper Collins.

 Her poems and short works have been published in Yellow Medicine Review, The Under Review, Rock & Sling, and POETRY's first ever edition for children.